Clinical Skills Center

 Setnor Academic Building

-The newly constructed Setnor Academic Building celebrated its grand opening in 2007.
+The Setnor Academic Building celebrated its grand opening in 2007.
 Planned by a steering committee of students and faculty from all four colleges at Upstate (Graduate Studies, Health Professions, Medicine and Nursing), the building’s design benefited from visits to and reviews of other clinical skills teaching facilities across the country.

 In addition to a floor devoted to the Clinical Skills Center, the building features flexible teaching space that can be used for many different needs as curriculum evolves.
 Six classrooms offer spaces that can work for a class of 60 or a group of 25.
 Five of these can be divided with the touch of a switch, and three have multiple alcoves for small-group demonstration of physical exams.
 State-of-the art technological support is available throughout the building, including wireless access and LCD projectors.
 The building also features an office suite for faculty in the Practice of Medicine course.